 There are actually a few ways of doing this.

-to bind all functions to void func(void)
+One way is to use std::bind to bind all functions to void func(void) then you can store them equally.

 The other way is to create a generic function/lambda which will call your function.

-To store your functions you can use std::function
+To store your functions you can use std::function.

-Also consider overriding operator()
+Also consider overriding operator() of your classes.

 The classic way of handling this is to have all the functions take the same parameters, and for those to be very flexible.
 For example, an integer or enum, and a pointer.

-and ignores them - your multi-parameter function casts the pointer to a pointer to some struct or class that holds all the bits and pieces it needs (and of course your calling code made that instance and passed its address)
+• your multi-parameter function casts the pointer to a pointer to some struct or class that holds all the bits and pieces it needs (and of course your calling code made that instance and passed its address)

 The reason an enum or integer is hoisted out as one of the parameters is that "command type" is a super popular thing to need, so why do all that casting and extracting to get it?